Code-the-Dream-School/node-essentials/lessons/lesson8-authentication.md

 Most of these packages are middleware, requiring minimal configuration and an app.use() statement.

-The passport package is the overall authentication framework.
-The passport-local package provides support for local authentication, and you will configure it to validate the user ID and password with what is stored in the database.
-The passport-jwt package is used as middleware.
-For every request on a protected route, the middleware is invoked to validate a JSON Web Token (JWT) and to store information about the user in the req object to be passed on to the route handler.
-Passport can be configured to use the express-session package.
-When that is used, a secure HttpOnly cookie is created to be used as the session credential and to store session state.
-You won't do it that way.
-Instead, you'll use the jsonwebtoken package to create the JSON web token (JWT) to be stored as a cookie.
+### **A Word About Passport**

+The Passport package is a widely used overall authentication framework.
+If you are doing a variety of types of authentication, for which you want plug points, Passport provides this, and there are many plug-ins that you can add.
+We do not include Passport in this lesson, because for "local" authentication, that is, authentication with a password that compares it against a value stored on the back end, Passport doesn't give much value, but adds complexity.
+Also, the Passport online documentation has many annoying omissions.

+### **What You will do Instead**

+You'll use the jsonwebtoken package to create the JSON web token (JWT) to be stored as a cookie.
 The JWT is signed, meaning that its contents, together with a secret, are hashed, and the hash is stored in the cookie as well as its contents.
 This ensures that no attacker can spoof the cookie.
 The signature is checked in the authentication middleware for every request on a protected route.
 We don't encrypt the JWT or the cookie, although we could.
 The information in the cookie is accessible, for example using browser developer tools, but it doesn't matter for our use case.

 A protected route is any route behind the authentication middleware.
 Some routes are not protected of course: the logon route can't be protected in this way, nor can the register route, because users need to access these before they have the session cookie established.
 There may be other parts of the application that are public pages, so they don't need to be behind protected routes.